-Tree Philodendron (P. bipinnatifidum, formerly known as P. selloum), a common foundation plant in zones 8b-11, where it can reach a height of 12-15 feet with an equal or greater spread, has deeply cut, green to dark green leaves up to 3 feet in length.
+Tree philodendron (P. bipinnatifidum, formerly known as P. selloum), is a common foundation plant in zones 8b-11, where it can reach a height of 12-15 feet with an equal or greater spread, and has deeply cut, green to dark green leaves up to 3 feet in length.
 As a container plant, it has the same cultural requirements as P. hederaceum and makes a dramatic statement in larger commercial and public spaces.
-Philodendronvar.
+Philodendron var.
 'Xanadu' is a compact hybrid, suitable for home use.

 P. bipinnatifidum ‘Xanadu’

-Other selections of Philodendron that have been made popular by tissue culture are ‘Burle Marx’, ‘Congo’, ‘Hope’.
-The reddish selections include P. ‘Anderson’s Red’ (mostly green, with red overtones), ‘Autumn’ (light orange), ‘Imperial’ (green with some burgundy, also ‘Imperial Red’ with much more burgundy), ‘Rojo Congo’ (near-burgundy leaves on red petioles and ‘Prince of Orange’ (foliage rich orange).
+Other selections of philodendron that have been made popular by tissue culture are ‘Burle Marx’, ‘Congo’, ‘Hope’.
+The reddish selections include ‘Anderson’s Red’ (mostly green, with red overtones), ‘Autumn’ (light orange), ‘Imperial’ (green with some burgundy, also ‘Imperial Red’ with much more burgundy), ‘Rojo Congo’ (near-burgundy leaves on red petioles and ‘Prince of Orange’ (rich orange foliage).